All Episodes

 Yeah.

-You know, I love how we often now get lectured by the former president of Mexico, Vicente Fox, on on the issue of immigration.
+You know, I love how we often now get lectured by the former president of Mexico, Vicente Fox, on the issue of immigration.

-Meanwhile, if you come from El Salvador or Nicaragua or Central America anywhere, and you go into Mexico because there's more opportunity in Mexico than your home country, and you get caught in Mexico entering illegally, you're either put in jail or you're sent home.
+Meanwhile, if you come from El Salvador or Nicaragua or Central America, anywhere, and you go into Mexico because there's more opportunity in Mexico than your home country, and you get caught in Mexico entering illegally, you're either put in jail or you're sent home.

-But Mexico lectures us on quote migrants.
+But Mexico lectures us on, quote, migrants.

 The lexicon, the dictionary, the language has been changed.

-And I'm glad, Sean, to have you bring it back to today and the race and right now, because as I was writing this book, it was like, let's take a broad look at all the things that are screwy that people have been saying and give people an opportunity to fight back with with with logic that works, you know, uh against the grain.
+And I'm glad, Sean, to have you bring it back to today and the race and right now, because as I was writing this book, it was like, let's take a broad look at all the things that are screwy that people have been saying and give people an opportunity to fight back with logic that works against the grain.

-But right now, with Mr. Trump, who you're gonna be spending some time with tomorrow, and God bless you for that, and we all want him to win.
+But right now, with Mr. Trump, who you're going to be spending some time with tomorrow, and God bless you for that.

 We have to have a win here.